ectechno/nutcocojs/optimizer/README.md

 3.Double click on Boilerplate_optimizer.bat to run

-The optimized project will be created in the same folder and will be named nutcoco-initdeploy-build as specified in the build file
+The optimized project will be created in the same folder as the original project and will be named nutcoco-initdeploy-build as specified in the build file